cakephp/docs/en/development/routing.rst

 we want the ``index()`` action to be called.

 Finally, we specify some regular expressions that will match years, months and days in numerical form.
-Note that parenthesis (grouping) are not supported in the regular expressions.
+Note that parenthesis (capturing groups) are not supported in the regular expressions.
 You can still specify alternates, as above, but not grouped with parenthesis.